 M1.
 Thin Films, Coatings, Surfaces and Interfaces

-Chairpersons: Ante Bilušić (CRO), Peter Panjan (SLO)
+Chairpersons: Ante Bilušić (HRV), Peter Panjan (SVN)

 Different kind of state-of-the art imaging and spectroscopic analysis are necessary tools for both fundamental and applied scientific research of thin films, coatings, surfaces and interfaces.
 Within the session we invite contributions that deal with the study of physical properties of different types of thin materials, by use of the state-of-the-art analytical electron microscopy with complementary analytical techniques, advanced data analysis and simulation tools.

 The session invites contributions concerning current research on both fundamental and applied aspects of soft matters, polymers and composites.
 Contributions on the self-organization of molecules deposited on crystalline or amorphous substrates are also welcome.
 Such molecular films, composites or colloid systems are expected to be investigated by state-of-the-art microscopy techniques (i.e. Transmission and Scanning Electron Microscopy, Scanning Probe Microscopy and Light Microscopy) for exploring their chemical/physical properties such as morphology, crystalline structures, etc. In addition, the use of such systems for technological applications, like organic devices, are encouraged.
 The session will address, but is not limited, to the following topics: molecules on surfaces (molecular resolution, ultra-thin and thin films), supramolecular architectures, electronic, magnetic and optical properties of organic devices, polymer and metal matrix composites, nanostructured composites and gel-nanocomposites, colloidal systems (such as polymer self-assembled systems, micelles, beads and foams).

 M3.
 Materials in Geology, Mineralogy and Archaeology, Ceramics and Composites